Duration 4 weeks

 - Technofunctionality & Application Scenarios (Interfacial behavior, network formation and texturing of alternative proteins)

 - Application scenarios (Mimicking fat systems, protein enriched beverages, texture and mouthfeel of alternative proteins)

-- Nutritional aspects (Proteins in human physiology, allergenicity of proteins and adverse reactions to cereal proteins)
+- Nutritional aspects I (Proteins in human physiology, allergenicity of proteins)

 Who is the course for?

 This course would suit professionals in the food sector working in small, medium or large enterprises, globally.
 It would be of particular interest to raw material providers and ingredient companies - as well as businesses that design new products (e.g. vegetarian, vegan, or ethical foods).

 EIT Food is Europe’s leading food innovation initiative, with the aim to create a sustainable and future-proof food sector.